xmos/lib_qadc/doc/rst/qadc.rst

 The rheostat reader uses just two terminals of a potentiometer and treats it as variable resistor (rheostat).
 The scheme works as follows:

-- Charge capacitor via IO by driving a `one` and waiting for at least 5 maximum RC charge periods.
+- Charge capacitor via the port by driving a `one` and waiting for at least 5 maximum RC charge periods.
 - Make IO open circuit which initiates the discharge.
 Take the port timer at this point.
 Setup a `pinseq(0)` event on the port to capture the transition to zero.
 - Wait for transition to a read `zero` and take the stop timestamp.
 - Set the port to high impedance because there is no point in fully discharging the capacitor.
 - Calculate difference the difference in time.
 - Post process value to reduce noise and improve linearity.

+The rheostat reader currently supports only arrays of 1 bit ports.

 .. _fig_qadc_rheo_schem: